The Australian federal government senate inquiry on personal choice terms of reference include:

 Trying to deny that bicycle helmets are not designed to protect against brain injury

 Bicycle helmets are not designed to protect against brain injury.

 This is inconvenient for helmet fanatics.
 Their rhetoric exploits fears of brain injury.
 Without it, the emotional appeal for a helmet law dwindles.

 This limitation of bicycle helmets is well known.
-A recent article in Bicycling Magazine acknowledges it.
+An article in Bicycling Magazine acknowledges it:

 Yet helmet fanatics still try to deny it:

 “CHAIR: Well, the evidence we heard was that that is not likely to be the most typical injury incurred when you fall off your bike—that you are more likely to have a twisting injury.
 That was the suggestion.

 Prof. Grzebieta : Yes, that is the Curnow hypothesis.
 Curnow put together evidence on the basis of other people’s work that was not substantiated through appropriate testing.
 McIntosh and a number of others at the University of New South Wales did some tests ….
 That is not in dispute”